whitneyshine/MechaCar_Statistical_Analysis/README.md

 ![lot3](Resources/lot3.png)<br><br>

 ### Study Design: MechaCar vs Competition<br>
-city or highway fuel efficiency<br>
+If you are anything like me, you are always curious about overall MPG as well as city/highway fuel efficiency in the car that we decide to purchase.<br>

-   * What metric or metrics are you going to test?
+   * <b>What metric or metrics are you going to test?</b><br>
+      Our first metric will be our MPG vs the competition.<br>
-   * What is the null hypothesis or alternative hypothesis?
+   * <b>What is the null hypothesis or alternative hypothesis?</b><br>
+      Our null hypothesis will be represented by showing there is no statistical difference between the MPG for MechaCar and its direct competition.
+Conversely, our alternative hypothesis would show that indeed there is a significant statisical difference between the competitions MPG and the MPG for MechaCar - showing MechaCar having better statisical performance.<br>
-   * What statistical test would you use to test the hypothesis?
-And why?
+   * <b>What statistical test would you use to test the hypothesis?
+And why?</b><br>
+     I believe the summary T Test will provide us with the stats for MPG overall as well as being able to compare the MPG stats per car, SUV or Truck style.<br>
-   * What data is needed to run the statistical test?
+   * <b>What data is needed to run the statistical test?</b><br>
+     We will need MPG for city and highway as well as type of car (sedan, SUV, or Truck), car weight, fuel tank size, and type of required gasoline.

+As always, thank you for your time and attention as well as the ability to work on this project.
+Have a great day and I am looking forward to working with you again in the future.